unytics/airbyte_serverless/README.md

   - add a new destination connector (Cloud Storage?)
   - add more serverless deployment examples.
   - implement optional post-processing (replace, upsert data at destination instead of append?)

+## Credits

+The generation of the sample connector configuration in yaml is heavily inspired from the code of `octavia` CLI developed by airbyte.